How do I contact the Secretariat of the Poseidon Principles Association?

 What are the exact data needed in the calculations?

-The data needed are the fuel consumption by fuel type in metric tonnes, nautical miles and design DWT.
+The data needed are the fuel consumption by fuel type in metric tonnes, nautical miles and DWT at summer draught.

 What is the source of the CO2 conversion factor?